Pharmaceutical Affairs Act

 Article 34

-Where a pharmacy is concurrently engaged in business in the second Paragraph of the Article 19, it shall be subject to the relevant provisions governing pharmaceutical firms, without obtaining a separate permit license for pharmaceutical firm.
+Where a pharmacy is concurrently engaged in business in the second paragraph of Article 19, it shall be subject to the relevant provisions governing pharmaceutical firms without obtaining a separate business permit for a pharmaceutical firm.

 Article 35

-Where a pharmacy is managed in person by a pharmacist who has received training of Chinese medicine to an appropriate level, such pharmacy may engage in, concurrently, dispensation, supply or retail sale of Chinese medicines.
+Where a pharmacy is managed in person by a pharmacist who has received training in Chinese medicine to an appropriate level, such pharmacy may engage in, concurrently, dispensation, supplying, or retailing Chinese medicines.

 Article 36

-Where a pharmacy managed in person by a pharmacist is equipped with assessment facilities, it may perform drug assessment operation.
+Where a pharmacy managed in person by a pharmacist is equipped with assessment facilities, it may perform drug assessment operations.

 Article 37